ethereum/devp2p/discv5/discv5-rationale.md

 eclipse.
 Running many small discovery networks would also duplicate infrastructure and fragment the global peer-discovery ecosystem.

-TopDisc instead reuses the ordinary Node Discovery v5 network.
+TopDisc instead makes all nodes join the same network.
 Services benefit from the existing global discovery network, and nodes can discover peers for many services without joining a separate discovery DHT for each one.

 ## Why Not Use Only Random Sampling?

-Ordinary Node Discovery v5 can be used to sample nodes from the global discovery network.
-A service-specific protocol can then check whether each sampled node supports the desired topic or service.
+[FINDNODE] can be used to sample nodes from the discovery network, i.e. performing a random walk.
+A service-specific protocol could use a random walk and then check whether each sampled node supports the desired topic or service.

 This approach has a useful security property: the search is spread across the global discovery network rather than being concentrated at a small set of predictable